 - Additional Requirements:

-- Two writing samples - academic or professional
+- Two writing samples - academic or professional, no length requirement

-Admission to our program is highly competitive.
-For the 2015-16 admission year, five students were admitted out of 33 applicants.
-The average GRE score of applicants who were invited for admission 160 Verbal/155 Quantitative.
-Their average GPA was 3.6.
+For the 2019-2020 admission year, the average GRE score of applicants who were invited for admission 155 Verbal/152 Quantitative.
+Their average GPA was 3.9.
 All of the admitted applicants had significant research experience at the undergraduate or postgraduate level, and comprehensive recommendations from research advisors.

 - Preferred Credentials